phillt/makeSticky/README.md

-# makeSticky 0.0.1
+# makeSticky 0.0.2

 Another sticky headers plugin!?
 WTF!
 Well, there is one thing this solves and that's horizontal scrolling.
+Please note, this is a work in progress.
+Current Master works.

 ## Why?